North Island St.Bernard Assn.Inc

 15.1.7 Four (4) weeks before the date set by the committee for the AGM, forward to all members at their last know address a notification of the meeting together with the Annual Report and postal voting forms.

-16. Principal duties of the Treasurer
+16 16 Principal Duties of the Treasurer

 16.1 The principal duties of the honorary treasurer are to: